dbarochiya/chatapp/README.md

 ## frontend

-THis will spin up frontend react server running on `:3000`
+This will spin up frontend react server running on `:3000`
 ```
  (install npm if you haven't already)
   git clone https://github.com/dbarochiya/chatapp.git